emberjs/website/source/blog/2019-03-08-the-ember-times-issue-88.md

 [@kennethlarsen](https://github.com/kennethlarsen) has released a new blog series that will **take you through contributing to the Ember.js ecosystem**.
 The series starts off with contributions that are non-advanced and does not require code and will finish with some more advanced code contributions.

-In this first post **ou'll learn how to contribute to The Ember Times**.
+In this first post **you'll learn how to contribute to The Ember Times**.
 It takes you through everything from picking a topic to requesting a review on your writing.
 Check out [the blog post](https://www.kennethlarsen.org/how-to-contribute-to-the-ember-times/) to get started.

 ---